robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 Multi-stage Build
 =================

 In Node, we deploy our source.
-In .NET Core, we build first, and deploy built artifacts.
-A multi-stage build allows us to deploy smaller images because we're not deploying build tools or source code.
+In .NET, we build first, and deploy built artifacts.
+A multi-stage build allows us to build in one stage and deploy in a different stage, therefore deploying smaller images because we're not deploying build tools or source code.

 Step 1: Build the Dockerfile
 ----------------------------

 1. Create a new file named `Dockerfile` inside the `src` directory.
-If you haven't yet cloned this repository, you'll need the content from https://github.com/robrich/kubernetes-hands-on-workshop/tree/master/03-Multi-stage-build/start/src folder (the `src` directory next to this README.md file).
+If you haven't yet cloned this repository, you'll need the content from https://github.com/robrich/kubernetes-hands-on-workshop/tree/main/03-Multi-stage-build/start/src folder (the `src` directory next to this README.md file).

 2. Add the line

    ```
-   FROM mcr.microsoft.com/dotnet/core/sdk:3.1-alpine
+   FROM mcr.microsoft.com/dotnet/sdk:7.0-alpine
    ```

    This says "start with the [.net build tools](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) base image, and use the alpine flavor of it."
 The alpine linux distribution is known for being really tiny.